Release Date: Projected for Fall 2020

 He lives in Brockton, MA with his wife Sandie, his mother Sandi, his two dogs - Pebbles and Bam-Bam - and his Congo African Grey Parrot, Oscar.

 Jeroen Hendrix is a dutch keyboard-player.
 After studying classical piano for 10 years, he started playing synthesizers.
 Among his teachers are some well-known keyboardists like Derek Sherinian and Jordan Rudess.
 Jeroen's style is based on his classical background combined with progressive and rock elements.
-Through his online recording service www.keyboardtracks.nl Jeroen records keyboard work for bands and musicians all over the world.
+Please feel free to contact Jeroen at www.jeroenhendrix.nl or https://www.facebook.com/jeroenhendrixproductions/

 In 2019, Barry Thompson asked Jeroen to become the full-time keyboardist and pianist for the international studio project, The ANABASIS and they began working on the followup to 2011's critically acclaimed "Back From Being Gone" on which Jeroen played keyboards on two tracks.